 - Ease of posting customer payments, print computer checks for all types of vendors, including carriers and non-carriers.

 - Generating Income Statements and balance sheets in one go.

 - Create profit centers based on each truck’s repair and overall maintenance costs.

-However, every great achievement is even better with a cherry on top.
+However, every outstanding achievement is even better with a cherry on top.
 Our cherry was a flexible Dashboard that provides key performance indicators (KPIs) for the company.
 You can access this dashboard on demand.
-Additionally, you may also broadcast it on a large screen TV to increase visibility in your common work areas.
+You may also broadcast it on a large-screen TV to increase visibility in everyday work areas.
 Below is a sample screenshot of the same.
 This shows Sales by Dispatcher for the current year to date.